victorrobotxt/toting/docs/handbook/README.md

 `CELERY_BACKEND` so it can talk to the `anvil` and `redis` services.
 If you run the backend on its own, provide these variables manually.

+When running the frontend container, set `NEXT_PUBLIC_API_BASE` to `http://backend:8000` so the web UI can reach the API service within the Compose network.

 The frontend will be available on `http://localhost:3000`, the API on `http://localhost:8000` and Postgres on `localhost:5432`.